1. Introduction

 4.2.2. attestationStatement

 Since AttestationStatement is an interface, there are some implementation classes like PackedAttestationStatement or AndroidKeyAttestationStatement per format.
 As AttestationStatement is not self-descriptive for its format, the format need to be persisted in an another field.
 Because of that, an envelope class which has attestationStatement field and format field is required, and the envelope class need to be serialized for persisting AttestationStatement.
+Since the envelope class itself is not provided by the WebAuthn4J library, please implement your own envelope class on the application side, referring to the example below.

 //serialize